 Start off singing nursery rhymes (or other songs) while clapping along (or using body percussion).
-The clapping (-position) always indicates whether it is a higher string or a lower string; clap from shoulder: “Everybody down, up”; clap in circle- movements as you sing along.
+The clapping (-position) always indicates whether it is a higher string or a lower string; clap from shoulder: “Everybody down, up”; clap in circle movements as you sing along.

-(Pizzicato is the same as playing with bow: pizz with index= down- bow, pizz with thumb= up- bow).
+(Pizzicato is the same as playing with the bow: pizz with index= down- bow, pizz with thumb= up- bow).

 Introduce harmonics: play every song with harmonics. (especially ‘Ants’)

-Practise songs with the help of a little ball: put ball on floor, sing the song and move the ball with your fingers along on the floor in relation to the phrase of the song.
+Practice songs with the help of a little ball: put the ball on the floor, sing the song and move the ball with your fingers along on the floor in relation to the phrase of the song.
 You can also use a cloth or shawl: one child holds one end, the other child the other end: now pull in one direction for one phrase and in the other direction for the next phrase.

-(Examples for songs:
+(Examples of songs:

 - “Hickory Dickory Dock”: Play “tick, tock” on D and A string